uws-eresearch/drafts/omeka-tools-day-post.md

 TODO: peter?

+# Sharyn and Andrew tried to hack together a simple plugin

+The challenge: see if we can write a plugin which will detect YouTube links in metadata and embed a YouTube player (as a test case for a more general type of plugin that can show web previews of lots of different kinds of data).

+## Jake and looked at map-embedding

+Since we had some sample data from UWS of KMZ (compressed Google-map-layers for UWS campuses, we wondered if it would be possible to show map data inline in an item page.

+# Cindy worked on the Intersect press-button Omeka deployment

+TODO: Can we get some details about this?

 # What would an Omeka service look like?

 If we wanted to offer this at UWS or beyond what would a supported service look like?